oncomouse/dotfiles/Readme.md

 * `~/dotfiles/stow` -- Configuration files that should be stowed.
 This is the majority of the actual "dot" file in this dotfiles repository
 * `~/dotfiles/conf` -- Configuration files that do not need to be stowed.
 This is primarily used by files that need to be included into other configurations, where having a stable location, inside the dotfiles repository, is preferable.
 It was included to manage my (extremely complicated) Vim/Neovim configuration.
 * `~/dotfiles/scripts` -- Executables used in these configurations.
-This includes my implementation of [GNU Stow](https://www.gnu.org/software/stow/), but also things like the powermenu, scripts for controlling [DWM](https://dwm.suckless.org), a wrapper for PyWal, and more.
+This includes my implementation of [GNU Stow](https://www.gnu.org/software/stow/), but also things like the powermenu, a wrapper for PyWal, and more.
 * `~/dotfiles/bootstrap` -- Scripts used to install and configure the software used in these
 * `~/dotfiles/notes` -- Things I'm always forgetting when installing systems (mostly Arch).